 The film is breathtaking in its own horrifying way, symbolic of the human race’s struggle for connection, love and joy.
 With the sheer audacity of its themes, the slowness of its pace and the subliminal character motivations, it is a cinematic experience so different from contemporary films that it is entirely unique.

 Scarlett Johansson is an alien being who wanders the Scottish country, luring men to a strange house of blackness where they are… it is never made especially clear what it is that happens to them, but suffice it to say, it isn’t good, and they are never seen again.

 As the alien wanders through her environment, she starts to gain empathy for the humans around her.
 She tries to make a connection, acting more and more like us, but something always keeps her detached from ever being truly part of humanity.
 And mankind’s own brutality pushes her away.

 What is beauty?
 The film grapples with this question during the alien’s journey.
 Is it what we normally think of as beautiful (love, friendship, birth, food)?
 Or is the dark underbelly of the world (vulgarity, death, ugliness) beautiful as well?
-What makes us human is not just our goodness, it is also our evil, and both are at once majestic and awful the film seems to suggest.
+What makes us human is not just our goodness, it is also our evil, and the film suggests that both are at once majestic and awful.
 The world is monotone through the alien’s eyes, and she learns how we choose what to validate and admonish.
 Her loneliness and inability to truly fit in reflect each of our sensibilities.

-Under the Skin is indeed hard to sit through and after one viewing, many will never want to visit his vision again, but for those with the patience and temperament to handle it, it is a rewarding cinematic experience.
+Under the Skin is indeed hard to sit through and after one viewing, many will never want to visit it again, but for those with the patience and temperament to handle it, it is a rewarding cinematic experience.